bartlomiejn/2a03-cpu/README.md

 # 2a03

 NES emulator written in C++.
-Implements elements of a NES system: Ricoh 2A03 (MOS 6502 w/o decimal mode) CPU, 2C02 NTSC PPU with RGB output, memory bus, DMA and cartridge interface in software.
+Implements elements of a NES system: Ricoh 2A03 (MOS 6502 w/o decimal mode) CPU, 2C02 NTSC PPU with RGB output, memory bus, DMA and cartridge mappers/interface in software.

-CPU state matches with Nintendulator nestest.nes run up to the part where it starts writing to the APU/PPU at around 26k cycles, where it starts breaking as the APU does not exist yet.
+CPU state matches with Nintendulator nestest.nes run up to the part where it starts writing to the APU/PPU at around 26k cycles, where it starts breaking as the APU/PPU does not exist/work yet.
 Since there is no real timing implemented, it just goes through instructions as fast as it can for now.

 ### Feature list

 In progress:
-- PPU - Registers, MMIO ports, VRAM, OAM, secondary OAM
+- PPU
-- OAM DMA
 - SDL2 window output for the PPU

 CPU: